 What I love most about life is "opposites."
 If you’ve had no money, you cannot appreciate finally getting some.
 If you’ve not slept on the ground, you can’t truly enjoy a hotel bed.
 If you don’t know hot, you won’t understand cold.
 Catch my drift?
 I’ve made several trips to the wilds of Alaska and this was the best one yet.
 Alaska Wilderness Charters is the perfect combo of luxury and wilderness!
 Daytime gets you eagles, whales, otters, sea lions, seals, black and brown bears, and wildflowers.
 The fishing boat towed behind the yacht makes possible Dungeness crab benedict with fresh baked biscuits, and baked halibut and king salmon with fresh veggies at the end of the day.
 Hiking wildflower-infused trails is the perfect complement to kayaking shorelines in search of grizzlies.
 What a life.
 It does not get any better than this for a hungry nature lover.

 After dreaming of a trip to Alaska for 65+ years, I finally made it in 2017, and it was a dream come true.
-I had a wonderful experience on the Caledonia.
+I had a wonderful experience on the Glacier Bear.
 What was not to like, with breathtaking scenery, close up experiences with whales, bears and other wildlife, wonderful food, and great companionship.
 In addition to the outstanding photo opportunities, we were able to fish for our food, and experience the uniqueness of the Inland Passage.
-While fishing, I was thrilled to catch my first two halibut, how exciting!
+While fishing, I was thrilled to catch my first halibut, how exciting!
 A highlight was learning to kayak and being able to get up close and personal for photographs of wild life and waterfalls.
+And taking photos of the commercial crab boat in Pybus Bay was a joy.
 I would go again in a heartbeat.
-In fact, I’ve been on the trip twice, and would like to make it three times.
+In fact, I’ve been on the trip three times now, and would like to make it four.